-These answers will be measured on a four-point scale which includes not at all, several days, over half the days and nearly everyday.
+These answers will be measured on a 4-point scale that includes: not at all, several days, over half the days and nearly everyday.

 Some people end up in homes with domestic violence and they don’t know where to turn.
 If something is happening in your life and you have been looking for someone to share it with, discussions with your primary care physician are safe.

-What follows shortly afterwards is a screening for any sexually transmitted infections.
-These can range from chlamydia to HIV and includes gonorrhea and syphilis.
-Some counseling is done to educate patients on what can be done to protect you from any possible infections.
+Your doctor will also screen you for sexually transmitted infections, including chlamydia, HIV, gonorrhea and syphilis.
+Some counseling is done to educate you on how to protect yourself from any possible infections.